The short answer

 The whole thing runs on the tools you're already paying for, connected properly so information flows without anyone having to manually move it between systems.

-Common questions about enquiry automation
+Common questions about automated quoting

 Will the automated response feel generic to the client?